Where I left off last (year) was with my weaker-than-a-pale-ale-should-be brew in crude-but-effective cool box, bubbling away.

 I didn’t rack it over for maturing immediately though.

 I figured, because there’s plenty of bars serving kegged beer here in KK, finding a CO² cylinder wouldn’t be much of a hassle.
-But it turned out to be plenty of hassle.
+But, it turned out, hassle is all it was.

 Clock Ticking in the Fermenter